sf-wdi-gaia/css-box-model-and-positioning/readme.md

 * If you assign **none** as the value of the display, this will make the element and its content disappear from the page entirely!

-To illustrate this, if we had this HTML:
+To illustrate this, if we had the following HTML:

 ```html